-This is an " $\mathbb{O}$ -Size" Child Restraint System.
-It is approved to Regulation [No. X], for use in, " $\mathbb{O}$ -Size compatible" vehicle seating positions as indicated by vehicle manufacturers in the vehicle users' manual.
+This is an " $\mathcal{O}$ -Size" Child Restraint System.
+It is approved to Regulation [No. X], for use in, " $\mathcal{O}$ -Size compatible" vehicle seating positions as indicated by vehicle manufacturers in the vehicle users' manual.

-A Child Restraint System will fit in at least one of the ISOFIX positions detailed in the vehicle handbook, if the vehicle manufacturer has declared that the vehicle is "Q-Size compatible.
+A Child Restraint System will fit in at least one of the ISOFIX positions detailed in the vehicle handbook, if the vehicle manufacturer has declared that the vehicle is " $\mathbb{Q}$ -Size compatible.

-This Child Restraint System has been classified as "O-Size" under more stringent conditions than those which applied to earlier designs which do not carry this notice.
+This Child Restraint System has been classified as "Q-Size" under more stringent conditions than those which applied to earlier designs which do not carry this notice.